MICA-MNI/micaopen/AmygdalaUMAP/README.md

-# Amygdala Microstructure Analysis Workflow
+# FROM HISTOLOGY TO MACROSCALE FUNCTION IN THE HUMAN AMYGDALA

-This workflow processes histological and MRI data to map variations in the regional microstructure of the amygdala.
+The following data demonstrates the workflow processes for analysis of the human amygdala.
+From histology and MRI microstructure to functional networks.
 The following steps outline the entire process.

 ## Prerequisites